anemu911/hanhbook/_pages/about.md

 ---
-title: About
+title: About me
-subtitle:
+subtitle: About me
-description:
+description: Who's running the show
-featured_image:
+featured_image: /images/hanhbook-photo.jpg
 ---

 I'm Hanh.
 This blog is written by me and sometimes, contributed by my friends.